quic/cloud-ai-sdk/README.md

 ---

 ## About
-Qualcomm Cloud AI 100 provides a unique blend of high computational performance, low latency and low power utilization and is well suited for a broad range of applications based on computer vision, natural language processing, and Generative AI including LLMs.
+Qualcomm Cloud AI 100 provides a unique blend of high computational performance, low latency and low power utilization for deep learning inference and is well suited for a broad range of applications based on computer vision, natural language processing, and Generative AI including LLMs.
 It was purpose-built for high performance, low-power AI processing in the cloud – public and private (for Enterprise AI applications).

 This repository provides developers with 3 key resources
 - Models    - Recipes for [CV](https://github.com/quic/cloud-ai-sdk/tree/1.12/models/vision), [NLP/LLMs/GenAI](https://github.com/quic/cloud-ai-sdk/tree/1.12/models/language_processing), [multi-model](https://github.com/quic/cloud-ai-sdk/tree/1.12/models/multimodal/text_to_image) models to run on Cloud AI platforms performantly